Ontario Highway 41: North to Pembroke

 Highway 41 was extended to Pembroke on April 11, 1957, when the road north of Eganville and around Lake Dore was assumed by the DHO.

 For nearly two decades, the route followed the shoreline of Lake Dore along what is now Point Church Drive.
 During the mid-1960s, proposals were raised to bypass the majority of the new extension, including both the current route south of Lake Dore, as well as a new route from there to Highway 17 that was ultimately never built.
 The unbuilt bypass would have travelled northeast from Lake Dore, passing near Micksburg and ending mid-way between Cobden and Pembroke.

 The bypass around Lake Dore was completed between 1978 and 1980.

 Within Pembroke, Highway 41 entered the town as it does today, but curved northwest onto Boundary Road to avoid crossing the Muskrat River.
 It followed Boundary Road to end at Highway 62 (Bruham Avenue).

 In 1962, the route was redirected to downtown Pembroke via Eganville Road and Christie Street to end at Highway 17/62 (Pembroke Street West).

-This routing remained in place until the Highway 17 Pembroke Bypass opened on September 10, 1982, after which the current path of Highway 41 along Paul Martin Drive, River Road and McKay Street was established.
+This routing remained in place until the Highway 17 Pembroke Bypass opened on September 10, 1982, after which the current path of Highway 41 along Paul Martin Drive, River Road and Mackay Street was established.
 The former route of Highway 17 along Pembroke Street was subsequently renumbered as Highway 148.